Climate and Average Weather Year Round in Okinawa Japan

 Okinawa is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.4 months, from June 25 to October 6, with an average temperature above 81°F. The day of the year with the warmest water is July 30, with an average temperature of 84°F.
+The time of year with warmer water lasts for 3.4 months, from June 25 to October 5, with an average temperature above 81°F. The month of the year in Okinawa with the warmest water is August, with an average temperature of 84°F.